ashishtele/ashishtele.github.io/_posts/2024-03-23-Python_script_flow_dia.md

 * Gemini 1.5 Pro: The current version of `Gemini 1.5 Pro` through `Google AI Studio` hallucinates a lot.
 It has a default `temperature` of 2 (date: 03/23/2024) and can not be adjusted.
 It apologized a lot!
 * ChatGPT: It did good work at generating a `DOT` file.
-* Claude 2: Claude followed prompt diligently and generated `mermaid` code with minimum changes.
+* Claude 2: Claude followed the prompt diligently and generated `mermaid` code with minimum changes.

 ## Pydeps

 > pydeps --max-bacon 4 --exclude fastapi starlette pydantic pydantic_core typing_extensions --show-dot --no-show main.py > githb.dot

+Thanks,
+Ashish